Amy Heckerling

 Amy Heckerling (born May 7, 1954) is an American writer, producer, and director.
-Heckerling started out her career after graduating from New York University and entering the American Film Institute, making small student films.
+Heckerling started her career after graduating from New York University and entering the American Film Institute, making small student films.
 Heckerling is a recipient of AFI's Franklin J. Schaffner Alumni Medal celebrating her creative talents and artistic achievements.
-She struggled to break out into big films up until the release of her breakout film Fast Times at Ridgemont High (1982).
+She struggled to break out into big films up until the release of Fast Times at Ridgemont High (1982).

-She has also directed the films Johnny Dangerously (1984), National Lampoon’s European Vacation (1985), Look Who’s Talking (1989), Clueless (1995), Loser (2000), I Could Never be Your Woman (2007) and Vamps (2012).
-She was also a producer on A Night at the Roxbury (1998) and executive producer on Molly (1999).
-Many of Heckerling’s films were adapted as television series.
+She has also directed the films Johnny Dangerously (1984), National Lampoon's European Vacation (1985), Look Who's Talking (1989), Clueless (1995), Loser (2000), I Could Never be Your Woman (2007) and Vamps (2012).
+She was a producer on A Night at the Roxbury (1998) and executive producer on Molly (1999).
+Many of Heckerling's films were adapted as television series.
 Fast Times at Ridgemont High evolved into the series Fast Times (1986), while Clueless (1995) became a television series that ran from 1996 to 1999.

 Early life and education

 Heckerling was born on May 7, 1954, in The Bronx, New York City, to a bookkeeper mother and an accountant father.
 She had a Jewish upbringing and remembers that the apartment building where she spent her early childhood was full of Holocaust survivors.
 "Most of them had tattoos on their arms and for me there was a feeling that all of these people had a story to tell.
 These were interesting formative experiences."
-Both of her parents worked full-time, so she frequently moved back and forth from her home in the Bronx, where Heckerling claims she was a latchkey kid sitting at home all day watching television, to her grandmother's home in Brooklyn which she enjoyed much better.
+Both of her parents worked full-time, so she frequently moved back and forth from her home in the Bronx, where Heckerling claims she was a latchkey kid sitting at home all day watching television, to her grandmother's home in Brooklyn, which she enjoyed much better.
 Here, she frequented Coney Island and stayed up watching films all night with her grandmother.
-At this time Heckerling loved television, where she watched numerous cartoons and old black and white movies.
+At that time Heckerling loved television, where she watched numerous cartoons and old black and white movies.
 Her favorites were gangster movies, musicals and comedies.
 She had a particular fondness for James Cagney.